to the Consolidated Financial Statements of InVision AG as of 31 December 2017 in accordance with IFRS and § 315e of the German Commercial Code

 Trade receivables (net) have a term to maturity of up to one year, they are adjusted when needed and consist of the following items:

-The income tax claims include refund claims of various subsidiaries.
+The income tax claims include refund claims of InVision Software Ltd., London, United Kingdom.

 Intangible assets consist primarily of software and industrial property rights acquired in exchange for consideration.
 These assets are valued at their historical cost of acquisition, less the scheduled amortisation.
 With respect to scheduled amortisation, the software acquired in exchange for consideration and the industrial property rights were amortised over their expected useful lives (3 to 15 years).

-Tangible assets consist of land and buildings, furnishings and office equipment, which are recognised at their historical costs of acquisition, less any scheduled depreciation if the assets are subject to wear and tear.
+Tangible assets are recognised at their historical costs of acquisition, less any scheduled depreciation if the assets are subject to wear and tear.
 Tangible assets are depreciated on a straight-line basis over their useful lives (3 to 33 years).
 The carrying value of the tangible assets is subject to impairment testing.
 None of the assets have been subject to non-scheduled depreciation.